lintnet/lintnet.github.io/docs/index.md

 - Powerful.
 You can lint configuration files flexibly by Jsonnet.
 And lintnet extends Jsonnet by native functions
 - Secure.
 Jsonnet can't access filesystem and network so it's secure compared with common programming languages such as JavaScript
 - Cross Platform. lintnet works on Linux, macOS, and Windows.
 And it works on both amd64 and arm64
-- Easy to install. lintnet is a single binary written in [Go](https://go.dev/), so you only need to install an execurable file into `$PATH`. lintnet has no dependency that you need to install.
+- Easy to install. lintnet is a single binary written in [Go](https://go.dev/), so you only need to install an executable file into `$PATH`. lintnet has no dependency that you need to install.

 ## Why Jsonnet?